pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 I decided however to skip the validation.
 That way one instance of a program can be used with multiple channels.

-You can run the your new app:
+You can run the your new app (on a publicly available server):

 ```sh
 python main.py